hrbrmstr/burrp/README.md

 `burrp` : Tools to Import and Process [PortSwigger](https://portswigger.net/) 'Burp' Proxy Data

-The Burp proxy is a web application and security testing tools.
-It intercepts, records and can even transform browsaer traffic.
+The Burp Suite is a set of web application and security testing tools.
+Combined, they intercept, record and can even transform browser traffic.

 For now, the solo function - `read_burp` - expects the `request` and `response` elements of a Burp XML export file to be base 64 encoded.